Poikkal Kudhirai (2022 film): Plot

 The film begins with Kathiravan stealing all his resident's water from the pipes to fill up his house with water for his daughter Magizh.
 He does this as Magizh wants to learn to swim, and after asking the councilor to build a swimming pool in the area, the councilor refused to build it and suggested to build one in Kathir's house.
 While travelling on the bus, a goon touches a little girl inappropriately; seeing this, Kathir fights the goon even though the former only has one leg.
 Kathir receives some compensation cash for losing his wife and leg, so he wants to spend it for Magizh's education, but Magizh argues and wants her dad to get a prosthetic leg.

 During a dance performance on stage, Magizh faints and gets admitted to the hospital.
 The chief doctor says that Magizh has a heart problem and an operation has to be done.
 The doctor says it will cost 70 lakhs for the operation, and Kathir agrees.
 Kathir visits his father in jail to ask to reveal where the money he stole was hidden.
 His father claims he has no money but offers a solution to save Magizh.
 He suggests to kidnap a little girl who has a weatlthy background.
 Kathir refuses and scolds his father.
 He calls up friends but no one offers to help him.
+After that Kathir decided to follow his father's advice and kidnap RTR Companies owner Rudra's Daughter.

+Kathir along with his friend Madan did extensive research regarding the day-to-day activities of Rudra Family.
+Finally, on the day of kidnapping, he was caught by Rudra but still someone kidnapped her daughter.
+Kathir was beaten badly and was offered to be given 70 Lakhs for his daughter's treatment, if he finds Rudra's Daughter.
+Soon Kathir starts searching and eventually finds a container where many girls were put to be tariffic.

+Soon, it was found that Kathir's Daughter also got kidnapped.
+The kidnapper threatened Kathir and said to ask Rudra to pay 10 Crore.
+Kathir did as he was told.
+In the End, it was found out that it was Rudra's husband Deva who organised the kidnap and Madan was also involved in helping him.
+Deva wanted to become the Managing Director of RTR and he was the one who did all the illegal activities.
+He also committed that he also murdered Rudra's Father.
+Kathir finding out the truth, thrashed all the Goons but eventually finds himself in the Gunpoint.

+Kathir then reveals that it was all his plan to catch Deva.
+Kathir was the one who sent Madan to Deva and make him operate the Plan.
+He knew that sequence will take place in this way, and thus he also stole Rudra's Watch to inform her about the address and also sent the Voice messages to expose Deva.
+As soon he completed, Rudra came there and shot Deva down with a Gun.